 If you’ve ever experienced coming down from cocaine on your own, you know how challenging it can be.
 Symptoms can be both physical and psychological in nature, and none of them are pleasant.
 However, you may be wondering what all can happen during cocaine withdrawal.
 Is it just uncomfortable, or can it actually be dangerous?
 What can you expect?

 Coming Down from Cocaine: Initial Symptoms

-During the first few hours after your cocaine binge wears off, you will likely suffer the following symptoms:
+During the first few hours after your coke binge wears off, you will likely suffer the following symptoms: